grafana/grafana/docs/sources/enterprise/access-control/provisioning.md

 To assign a fixed role to teams, add said teams to the `teams` section of the associated entry.
 To remove a specific assignment, remove it from the list.

 > **Note:** Since fixed roles are global, the Global attribute has to be specified.
-Any other specified attribute of the role will be ignored.
+A fixed role will never be updated through provisioning.

 In order for provisioning to succeed, specified teams must already exist.
 Additionally, since teams are local to an organization, the organization has to be specified in the assignment.